-- Type – sorts the list by the type of work order (as defined in Settings > Pop Up Lists > Work Order Type.)
+- Type – sorts the list by work order type (as defined in Settings > Pop Up Lists > Work Order Type.)

 - Work Order Name – sorts the list alphabetically by the name of the work order.

-The Options button is where you can filter the list based on a number of criteria
+The Options button is where you can filter the list based on several criteria.

 - Clear All Filters button clears all of the filters set on this page.
 Similarly, you can click the black X at the end of any filter to clear a single filter.